 It is essential, in a well-rounded approach to art education, to provide opportunities for students at this advanced stage of development to experience as many areas of traditional visual expression as possible.
 Therefore, we include Drawing, Printing, Sculpture, Printmaking, Textiles, Ceramics, Photography, Digital Film and Video and Technology-aided Design in a program that provides a comprehensive range of experiences throughout the Upper School years.
-A more detailed look at our curriculum in the Visual Arts by clicking on Curriculum Overview.
+A more detailed look at our curriculum in the Visual Arts by clicking on Curriculum page link above.

 Finally, we pride ourselves on the success of our graduating art students, many of whom go on to some of the highest ranked art schools in the world.
 Our recent four graduating classes alone included art students who were accepted for study at the School of the Art Institute of Chicago, the Rhode Island School of Design, Parsons School of Design (New York City), Surrey Institute of Art and Design, the Central Saint Martins College of Art and Design in London and the Hong-Ik School of Art in Korea.
 These, like many before them, carry the long FIS legacy of rigorous art-related training with them as they enter the upper echelon of sophisticated, successful artists and designers worldwide.
 We wish them, and all of our students (young and old) success.